IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 The template leverages the [SSH Task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/ssh-v0?view=azure-pipelines) to invoke the [Common Backend scripts](../Common-Backend-Scripts/) via the configured SSH endpoint.
 Alternatively, the template can be modified to use the [CmdLine task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/cmd-line-v2?view=azure-pipelines) to leverage an alternative communication technology such as Zowe CLI.

 The Common Backend Scripts need to be configured for the selected deployment technologies to operate correctly.
-It is assumed that the Common Backend Scripts are configured to publish (upload) the package to the configured Artifact repository server, from where the deployment pipeline will automatically pick it up.
+It is assumed that the Common Backend Scripts are configured to publish (upload) the package to the configured Artifact repository server, where the deployment pipeline will automatically pick up the archives from.

 To tag important commits in the history of the application's Git repository, the Azure CLI is used and must be available on the Azure runner.
 Please follow the [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to install the Azure CLI on all the agents within the agent pool that the pipelines will use.